simonw/datasette-write/README.md

 insert into news (title, body)
     values (:title, :body_textarea)
 ```
-These will be converted into form fields on the `/-/write` page.
+These will be converted into form fields on the `/db/-/write` page.

 If a parameter name ends with `_textarea` it will be rendered as a multi-line textarea instead of a text input.

+If a parameter name ends with `_hidden` it will be rendered as a hidden input.

+## Updating rows with SQL

+On Datasette 1.0a13 and higher a row actions menu item will be added to the row page linking to a SQL query for updating that row, for users with the `datasette-write` permission.

 ## Development